simonc/ariane/README.md

 Ariane is a flexible breadcrumb system for Rails.
 And it's fully compatible with the [Twitter Bootstrap](http://twitter.github.com/bootstrap/) !

+It works perfectly with Rails 3 and allows to use I18n.

 ## Installation

 Add the following line to your `Gemfile`: